Dignified Design in the Developing World

 MSAADA’s varied experience with a large number of projects in the Developing World has given us a very valuable understanding of appropriate development, as it is expressed through building projects.
 Our potential involvement in a project does not depend so much on its size, as on the project’s importance for the people it will serve.

 Economics is one of the reasons MSAADA always strives to reduce the need for fossil fuel energy in the construction and operations of the buildings we design for our clients.
-Many aspects of “green” or “sustainable” design, including day lighting, natural ventilation, reduced electrical lighting levels, orientation of buildings with regard to solar gain, and energy inputs during building construction have always been basics of design for us.
+Many aspects of “green” or “sustainable” design, (including day lighting, natural ventilation, reduced electrical lighting levels, orientation of buildings with regard to solar gain, and energy inputs during building construction) have always been basics in designs for us.
 We have routinely used solar energy for heating water and for lighting, while always working to conserve water and other precious resources in our activities.
 The first test of the usefulness of these kinds of efforts is that they save resources of all kinds, including money in both the short- and long-term.
 The developing world can afford little more than what the developed world is now discovering as responsible “green” use of energy and other resources.

 When advantageous, MSAADA strives to work in cooperation with local Architectural and Engineering firms.
 MSAADA also often assists in selecting the best Building Contractor for the project through tendering/bidding and/or contract negotiation.
 In some cases, it may be advisable to work directly with labor contracts, and MSAADA has such experience also.

-95% of the hundreds of projects MSAADA has been involved with from early planning to construction completion were done within budget.
+More than 95% of the hundreds of projects MSAADA has been involved with from early planning to construction completion were done within budget.
 That is no small feat in the Developing World, or anywhere else for that matter!